 By virtue of their mandate, MPs stand as valued partners for the World Bank: they enact laws, debate and approve foreign aid budgets and loans, shape and review development policies, and hold governments accountable for World Bank-financed programs, thus building political will and financial support for the Bank.
 And through its engagement with elected representatives, the Bank effectively integrates citizen voice in its programs to achieve lasting and inclusive development results.

-Parliamentarians – as elected representatives – can be powerful advocates for development.
-They pass laws, debate, and approve foreign aid budgets; review development policies; and hold governments accountable for World Bank-financed programs.
-The World Bank Group, in turn, is an important focus of parliamentary interest, both because of the amount of aid it channels to the many countries in which it operates, and because it is an important source of knowledge and information on how to achieve development results.
+Parliamentarians, in turn, have an interest in engaging with the World Bank: both because of the amount of aid it channels to the many countries in which it operates, and because it is an important source of knowledge and information on how to achieve development results.

 PARLIAMENTARIANS (MPs) IN THE FIELD

-Since 2001 the ‘Parliamentarians in the Field’ program has brought more than 300 members of parliament from over 50 countries to World Bank projects in the field in Asia, Africa, the Balkans, Latin America and the Middle East.
+Since 2001 the ‘Parliamentarians in the Field’ program has brought more than 200 members of parliament from around the world to World Bank projects in the field in Asia, Africa, the Balkans, Latin America and the Middle East.

 Interaction Between the World Bank Group and Legislators Takes Many Forms

 The World Bank Group recognizes transparency and accountability as essential to the development process and central to achieving the Bank’s twin goals of ending extreme poverty and boosting shared prosperity.
 Through its ‘Open Data Initiative’ launched in 2010, the World Bank Group offers free and open online access to more than 2,000 financial, business, health, economic and human development statistic.